 The Department of Biblical Studies and Christian Ministry seeks to prepare students for thoughtful, Christian engagement in the 21st century world through an extensive range of classes in theology, biblical studies, practical ministry and other aspects of Christian thought and practice.
-By emphasizing the importance of intellectual and spiritual growth, the department strives to equip all students, majors and non-majors, to be able to live and express biblical truth effectively the contemporary world.
+By emphasizing the importance of intellectual and spiritual growth, the department strives to equip all students, majors and non-majors, to be able to live and express biblical truth effectively to the contemporary world.
 Students pursuing a degree in the department have the opportunity to choose one of two distinct but inter-related majors: Christian Ministry or Biblical and Theological Studies.

-The Major in Biblical and Theological Studies

-The Bachelor of Arts in Biblical and Theological Studies provides students with an appreciation of the history, context, and message of the Bible as well as historical and theological developments within the history of Christianity.
+The Major in Biblical and Theological Studies (B.A.)
+(Program available on campus or online) The Bachelor of Arts in Biblical and Theological Studies provides students with an appreciation of the history, context, and message of the Bible as well as historical and theological developments within the history of Christianity.
 Students in this major choose a biblical studies emphasis or a theological and historical studies emphasis.
 The major provides excellent preparation for students planning to pursue seminary or graduate studies in Bible, theology, Church history, and related fields.

-Required Courses for the Major in Biblical and Theological Studies (39 credit hours):

-BIBL 210 Biblical Background and Interpretation (3) BIBL 230 Theological Writing and Research (3) BIBL 250 Mission and Message of Jesus (3) BIBL 331 Systematic Theology I (3) BIBL 332 Systematic Theology II (3) BIBL 485 Senior Seminar (3)
+Required Courses for the Major in Biblical and Theological Studies (39 credit hours): BIBL 210 Biblical Background and Interpretation (3) BIBL 230 Theological Writing and Research (3) BIBL 250 Mission and Message of Jesus (3) BIBL 331 Systematic Theology I (3) BIBL 332 Systematic Theology II (3) BIBL 485 Senior Seminar (3) Plus 3 credits from the following: